Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 What does a day in the life of a Lighthouse Labs student look like?

-Our Intro programs run twice a week from 6-9pm.
+Our Intro programs run twice a week for three hours in the evening.
 The first hour is dedicated to lecture, and the remainder of your time will be spent completing tutorials and working on projects.
-There's no homework assigned, but you'll be given a ton of additional resources to practice on your own.
+There’s no homework assigned, but you’ll be given a ton of additional resources to practice on your own.

 What support do you offer Lighthouse Labs alumni?